What Are Returns To Scale?

 Decreasing Returns to Scale (DRS) occurs when a proportionate increase in all inputs results in the rise in output by a smaller proportion.

 For instance, presume in a manufacturing procedure, all inputs get doubled.
 As an outcome, if the output gets doubled, the manufacturing procedure displays CRS.
-If output is less than doubled, then DRS occurs and if it is more than doubled, then IRS occurs.
+If the output is less than doubled, then DRS occurs and if it is more than doubled, then IRS occurs.